davidpaps/algorithmic_complexity/README.md

 **To see the results from my code:**

 Right click on the `Index.html` file and select `Copy Path`.
 Paste this into the Google Chrome Web Browser.
-This will display a graph showing the 4 functions detailed above.
+This will display a graph titled `Comparison of Algorithmic Complexity` showing the 4 functions detailed above.
 The legend's can be clicked to add or remove a function from the graph:

 <table>
   <tr>